-The opportunity to present new ideas and original research in Dermatology to the San Diego Dermatology Symposium® attendees is an integral part of the conference’s continuing education program.
+The opportunity to present original research, case series, case reports, and review articles to the San Diego Dermatology Symposium attendees is an integral part of the conference’s continuing education program.
 Encore abstracts/posters are permitted.
-Posters will be available on the SDDS website until May 31, 2022.
+We will allow posters with data that has already been published within the last 6 months, assuming that appropriate copyright permissions are obtained from the journal.
+Posters will be on display at the meeting on poster boards and will be available on the SDDS website until August 31, 2024.

 Poster submission is a 2-step process:

-All abstracts will be submitted electronically via the San Diego Dermatology Symposium® website.
-Send an abstract of the study by May 21, 2021, which will be reviewed and accepted based on scientific value and educational need.
-Abstracts may be submitted by dermatologists, dermatology residents, medical students and dermatology researchers at universities, medical schools, or industry.
+All abstracts are to be submitted electronically via the San Diego Dermatology Symposium website by January 19, 2024.
+All submissions will be reviewed and accepted based on scientific value and educational need.
+Abstracts may be submitted by dermatologists, dermatology residents/fellows, and members of industry.
+Abstracts may be submitted by students for e-posters only.
 Please allow up to 1 week from date of submission for notification of approval or denial.

 Content: Abstracts should reflect content of the poster and must include the poster title.
 Abstracts should contain the following: a) introduction that states the purpose of the study; b) brief description of the procedure/study; c) brief description of the results; and d) conclusion.
 Tables/illustrations may not be included in abstracts.

 Brand Names: Generic or scientific names of drugs/devices should be used in place of brand names.
 If brand name is necessary to understand poster content, it should be used only once (after the first mention of the drug or device’s name).
 Pharmaceutical or other support of any study should be acknowledged at the end of the abstract and at the end of the poster.

 Copyright: Copyright is shared.
 The Dermatology Research and Education Foundation owns copyright for its own use.
 Author(s) retain the rights for all other uses.